The Geometry of Hidden Modes in Distance-Based Formation Control: Geometric Characterization of Hidden Modes

 Having characterized the hidden \ac{rbm}s, we now generalize our approach to find hidden deformations.
 The gradient controller at node $i$ is driven only by errors in its incident edges.
 A motion is therefore ``locally hidden" from the controller at node $i$ if it generates no first-order change in these local edge lengths.

-To formalize this, we consider the components of the rigidity function, $[r(p)]_k = \|p_i - p_j\|^2$, corresponding to the edges incident to node $i$.
+To formalize this, we consider the components of the rigidity function, $r_k(p) = \tfrac{1}{2}\|p_i - p_j\|^2$, corresponding to the edges incident to node $i$.
 These form the \emph{star relations} at $i$.
 The first-order change in these relations due to an infinitesimal motion $v$ is given by

-A motion $v$ is locally hidden from node $i$ if it produces no change in these local measurements, i.e., $\delta [r(p)]_k=0$ for all edges $k$ incident to $i$.
+A motion $v$ is locally hidden from node $i$ if it produces no change in these local measurements, i.e., {$\delta r_{ij}=0$ for all neighbors $j \in \mathcal{N}_i$}.
 This motivates the following definition, which adds the pinning constraint $v_i=0$.